China is trying to stop the spread of a deadly new virus at the worst possible time of year - Local News 8

 The holiday — the most important in the Chinese calendar — comes at the worst possible time for health authorities racing to contain the outbreak which has put the rest of Asia on alert.

-The virus, which was first identified in the central Chinese city of Wuhan, is known to have infected more than 200 people and spread to at least three other countries already.
+The virus, which was first identified in the central Chinese city of Wuhan, is known to have infected close to 300 people and spread to at least three other countries already.
 On Monday, China’s National Health Commission confirmed that the Wuhan coronavirus can be passed from human-to-human and that medical staff had also been infected.

 The disclosure followed news that South Korea had confirmed its first case, making it the third country outside of China to detect the virus.
 The three cases previously confirmed overseas, two in Thailand and one in Japan, all involved people who had visited Wuhan.